Getting Off the Bench and Into the Game

 Goals aren’t scored from the bench!

-So whatever it is in life you feel inspired, equipped, or called to do, strap on your pads, get in the game, and take your shots because guess what: this game does have a time clock and it’s ticking for you.
+So whatever it is in life you are called to do, strap on your pads, get in the game, and take your shots because guess what: this game does have a time clock and it’s ticking for you.

 Thank you for taking a few minutes out of your day to read this post.
 As always, if you enjoyed or were motivated and inspired by these words, hit the heart icon below, share this post with someone you know could use a little encouragement to get off the bench and into the game, or subscribe for news, exclusive content, and more.